addyosmani/backbone-fundamentals/index.md

   console.log("The name of the event passed was " + eventName);
 });

-// This time each event will be catched with catch 'all' event listener ourObject.trigger("dance:tap", "tap dancing.
+// This time each event will be catched with a catch 'all' event listener ourObject.trigger("dance:tap", "tap dancing.
 Yeah!");
 ourObject.trigger("dance:break", "break dancing.
 Yeah!");
 ourObject.trigger("dance", "break dancing.
 Yeah!");
 ```

-`off` allows us to remove a callback function that has previously been bound from an object.
+`off` allows us to remove a callback function that has previously been bound to an object.
 Going back to our Publish/Subscribe comparison, think of it as an `unsubscribe` for custom events.

 To remove the `dance` event we previously bound to `ourObject`, we would simply do: